exorde-labs/exorde-client/README.md

 # Exorde Participation Module CLI v1.3.1

 [ This is a work in progress ]
-[ only for experienced linux users ]

 ## Instructions

 **The software is written with Python 3.9.**

-**Please create a new virtual conda environment with Python 3.9 as the environment executable.**
+**Please create a new virtual conda environment with Python 3.9 as the environment executable. (exorde-env is an example name)**

+    conda create --name exorde-env python=3.9

-Activate the environment, then:
+Activate the environment:

+    conda activate exorde-env

+Upgrade Pip, On Windows the recommended command is:

+    python -m pip install --upgrade pip

+On Ubuntu/Linux distributions:

+    pip install --upgrade pip

 Make sure to be at the root of the folder.
 **cd ExordeModuleCLI/**